quadram-institute-bioscience/template_qib_report/README.md

 ## How to run
 The markdown files are a bit different between the HTML and PDF versions: the headers and the figures (the PDF assumes PDF figures while HTML assume an image format).

-The YAML header is translated into latex by pandoc, and we have to tell pandoc they're already translated (thus the \`file.pdf\` {=latex} syntax).
+The YAML header is translated into latex by pandoc.
+Thus we have to tell pandoc they're already translated if we have weird filenames
+(something like \`file-hyphenated.pdf\`{=latex} syntax).

 ```